William Bannon: Distillery and Imprisonment

 During the 1860s the local police continued to have an interest in Bannon.
 In February 1866 he was held in Launceston Gaol prior to trial, accused of wounding horses, before the charges were dismissed and Bannon was released.
 In April 1869 the local police accused Bannon of stealing four small pigs, again without a prosecution.

 In July 1870, Bannon was once again imprisoned at Launceston Gaol.
 The charges were for 'illicit distillation' and unlawfully aiming a firearm at the police.
-On 21 July 1870, at the Torquay Police Court, Bannon plead not guilty to the distillery charge.
-The co-accused on the distillation charge, William Foster, plead guilty.
+On 21 July 1870, at the Torquay Police Court, Bannon pleaded not guilty to the distillery charge.
+The co-accused on the distillation charge, William Foster, pleaded guilty.
 Bannon and Foster were found guilty.
 Bannon was fined £200 and Foster £50.
 Both were unable to pay their fines and were kept at the Launceston Gaol until the fines could be paid.

 At the subsequent court case on the firearm charge the jury did not believe the police testimony and Bannon was found not guilty of the firearm offence.
 As Bannon was still unable to pay the £200 fine for the illegal distillery he remained in custody.

 The Governor of Tasmania Sir Charles Du Cane visited the prison and Bannon appealed directly to his Excellency for his release.
 Bannon was subsequently released by order of the Governor in December 1870.